Day Camps

 Play and explore with Nature Vision’s experienced outdoor Educators this summer at Hamlin Park!

-Registration for Shoreline camps begins mid-March 2025.
+Registration for Shoreline camps is now open!

 Time: 9:00 AM-4:00 PM, Monday - Friday